Generic Name: sofosbuvir and velpatasvir (soe FOS bue vir and vel PAT as vir)

 How should I take Epclusa?

 Epclusa is usually taken once per day for 12 weeks.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.

 Store this medicine in the original container at room temperature away from moisture and heat.